 Considering the massive size of our next animal, it’s no surprise that the hippopotamus (Hippopotamus amphibious) comes in near the top of this list.
 Ranging in weight between 3,000 to 8,000 pounds, the third-largest land mammal can grow up to 14 feet long and lives for 40 years.
 They are capable of opening their impressive jaws 150 to 180 degrees and generating 1,800 PSI of biting force.
 Given their high aggression and extremely territorial nature, it is rumored that hippos can bite a crocodile in half.

-Found throughout the Southeastern US, the American alligator (Alligator mississippiensis) is the first among the members of the Order Crocodilia to appear on our list but it will not be the last.
+Found throughout the Southeastern U.S., the American alligator (Alligator mississippiensis) is the first among the members of the Order Crocodilia to appear on our list but it will not be the last.
 American alligators can be visually identified by the fact that their lower jaw and teeth fit entirely within their upper jaw leaving no lower teeth visible when their mouths are closed.
 They have notoriously weak jaw-opening muscles.
 Hence it is possible for humans to disarm a reptile by clamping the jaws of the alligator.
 Bite force-wise, however, the predator remains rather potent with a maximum chomp-force of 2,980 PSI.

 The Nile crocodile (Crocodylus niloticus) and the other related species at the top end of our list were all studied by a renowned biologist who used sensitive instruments to measure the respective bite force of all members of the Order Crocodilia.
 One minor flaw in the study was that the Nile crocodile specimen that was measured was only around 8 feet long.
 Given that the average Nile croc grows to 16 feet, it stands to reason that their actual bite strength should measure upwards of 3,000 PSI – a value which exceeds that of the American alligator, bite-force wise.

 Weighing 500 pounds and inhabiting the river’s edge regions around the Nile River, the Nile crocodile is the single deadliest species of crocodile in the world.
 They are singlehandedly responsible for more attacks on humans than any other croc.
 This is primarily due to their extremely territorial and aggressive nature.